aleff-github/my-flipper-shits/Netstat_Windows/README.md

-# Windows netstat - BADUSB ✅
+# Windows netstat - BadUSB ✅

 A script used to stole target netstat status.